 If you start the selection process after you answer these questions, you’ll thin down your list of possible blades.
 Then, you can dive deeply into the topic or ask questions about a specific blade on social media.
 Remember, like most pieces of hunting gear, the deer knife you fall in love with will be based more on personal preference than any other feature.

-Frequently Asked Questions about selecting a Deer Hunting Knife
+Frequently Asked Questions about selecting the Best Hunting Knife

 Do I get a fixed-blade knife or a replaceable-blade knife?